cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ```
 Looks like we have 27540 genes and 30 library.
 According to the Methods section of the paper, the table was generated using Cufflinks.
 The values in the table is FPKM.
-I prefer TPM values, but this will still work.
+I prefer TPM values, but this will work jsut fine.
 According to author's notes, library `C_3hr_B2` is flagged with low correlation coefficient between other reps.
 So let's throw it out upfront.